-There are a number of difficult questions that come up when one spouse owes the IRS and also owns property jointly with their spouse.
+There are a number of difficult questions that come up when one spouse has a debt with the IRS and also owns property jointly with their spouse.
 The question is often whether the spouses can transfer the property to the non-liable spouse.
 The answer is, maybe.
 The court recently addressed this in U.S. v.
 Gerard, No. 1:14-CV-67-TLS (N.D.
 Ind.
 2018).

 Facts & Procedural History On Gerard Case